alexpolt/alexpolt.github.io/src/move-noexcept.md

-##When should one use r-value references and noexcept
+##When should One Use r-value References and noexcept

   With the introduction of move semantics into C++ one has to decide when and how to use it for the benefit.
 I have already written on the [problems][move] that it introduces.